 There are more than 17 miles of hiking trails at the incredible University of Wisconsin – Madison Arboretum.

 The Arboretum offers hikers a platform to explore a range of terrains, and their trails take walkers through restored wetlands, prairies, woodland, and even savannas.

 The Arboretum has been designed and constructed to help protect the local wildlife and natural landscape.
 Great care was taken to design footpaths, fire lanes, and boardwalks which don’t interrupt the local ecosystem.

 Unwind and enjoy some easy-going hikes through the intriguing terrains.
-This expertly constructed outdoor area guarantees that you won’t be disappointed with what you find.
+This expertly constructed outdoor area guarantees that you won’t be disappointed.

 18. Green Tree Loop at the Schlitz Audubon Nature Center – Milwaukee